LaWebcapsule/directus9/docs/reference/system/folders.md

 ## List Folders

-List all folders that exist in Directus.
+List all folders that exist in Directus9.

 ### Query Parameters